gbadev-org/tonc/content/asm.md

 The ARM core is a [<dfn>RISC</dfn>](http://en.wikipedia.org/wiki/RISC) (Reduced Instruction Set Computer) processor.
 Whereas CISC (Complex Instruction Set Computer) chips have a rich instruction set capable of doing complex things with a single instruction, RISC architectures try to go for more generalized instructions and efficiency.
 They have a comparatively large number of general-purpose registers and data instructions usually use three registers: one destination and two operands.
 The length of each instruction is the same, easing the decoding process, and RISC processors strive for 1-cycle instructions.

-There are actually two instruction sets that the ARM core can use: ARM code with 32bit instructions, and a subset of this called THUMB, which has 16bit long instructions.
-Naturally, the ARM set is more powerful, but because the most used instructions can be found in both, an algorithm coded in THUMB uses less memory and may actually be faster if the memory buses are 16bit; which is true for GBA ROM and EWRAM and the reason why most of the code is compiled to THUMB.
-The focus in this section will be the ARM set, to learn THUMB is basically a matter of knowing which things you cannot do anymore.
+There are actually two instruction sets that the ARM core can use: ARM code with 32bit instructions, and a subset of this called Thumb, which has 16bit long instructions.
+Naturally, the ARM set is more powerful, but because the most used instructions can be found in both, an algorithm coded in Thumb uses less memory and may actually be faster if the memory buses are 16bit; which is true for GBA ROM and EWRAM and the reason why most of the code is compiled to Thumb.
+The focus in this section will be the ARM set, to learn Thumb is basically a matter of knowing which things you cannot do anymore.

 The GBA processor's full name is [ARM7TDMI](http://en.wikipedia.org/wiki/ARM7TDMI), meaning it's an ARM 7 code (aka ARM v4), which can read **T**HUMB code, has a **D**ebug mode and a fast **M**ultiplier.
 This chapter has this processor in mind, but most of it should be applicable to other chips in the ARM family as well.